 If that is you, check out our guide to Miami’s hidden gems too.

 For those who simply must dip their toes in the sand, head up to the quieter Mid Beach, North Beach, or Surfside Beach where parking is easier and the neighborhoods are quaint and historic.

-You could easily spend a day at Miami Beach so it might just have to wait until your next trip to Miami.
+You could easily spend a day at Miami Beach, so you might just have to wait until your next trip to Miami.

 There’s also Virginia Key, the Historic Virginia Key Beach Park, or Key Biscayne for plenty of beach opportunities.

 Alternatively, relax at the Venetian Pool at Coconut Grove.

 The tranquil public pool is surrounded by beautiful architecture and waterfalls.

 The Venetian Pool is located in Coconut Grove, which is also known as City Beautiful; the area was designed and developed by George E. Merrick in the 1920s.

 An Expensive Show at the Adrienne Arsht Center

 Though the venue is stunning, spending an entire evening at the theater likely isn’t the best use of time or money.